 What is a One-Page Business Plan?

-A one-page business plan is a simplified version of a full business plan.
+A one-page business plan is a simplified version of a complete business plan.
 Although the plan is shorter, it still outlines the basics of your future company.
 It follows the same structure as the standard version but with less detail.
-The one-page plan allows you to condense the information and present it in an easy-to-read format.

 Similar plans like a lean business plan or executive summary also allow you to present your business in a condensed format.
-However, a true one-page business plan must fit on one page.
-It must also use a legible font size like an 11 or 12-point font.

 When to Use a One-Page Business Plan?

-You should use a one-page business plan when ready to present your ideas to others, such as potential investors.
-Instead of having to fill out a large business plan, you can start small to get started.
-This lets you present your ideas simply and cogently.
+A one-page business plan would be best when ready to present your ideas to others, such as potential investors.
+Instead of filling out an extensive business plan, you can start small to get started.

 You should use a one-page business plan template to: